-- Type: Boolean

-- Description: If set to 1, ABACUS will output the Mulliken population analysis result.
-The name of the output file is mulliken.txt
+• Description: If set to 1, ABACUS will output the Mulliken population analysis result.
+The name of the output file is mulliken.txt out_freq_elec out_freq_ion out_chg

-- Default: 0

-out_freq_elec

-- Type: Integer

-- Description: If set to >1, it represents the frequency of electronic iters to output charge density (if out_chg is turned on), wavefunction (if out_wfc_pw or out_wfc_r is turned on), and density matrix of localized orbitals (if out_dm is turned on).
-If set to 0, ABACUS will output them only when converged in SCF or electronic iters reach its maximum.
+• Description: If set to >1, it represents the frequency of electronic iters to output charge density (if out_chg is turned on) and wavefunction (if out_wfc_pw or out_wfc_r is turned on).
+If set to 0, ABACUS will output them only when converged in SCF.
 Used for the restart of SCF.

-- Default: 0